xiix0/scam/README.md

-You are the only person to ever get this message.
+You have an unusual equipment for success.
+Be sure to use it properly.